taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 10

 Eireena drops the smile, and Serena's face darkens.
+Fili looks meaningfully at Asoka.

 Fili: **"No one said *all* of the children.
 They only said *any* of the children."**

-Eireena: **"This research would be dangerous in the hands of someone willing to exploit others...if the **WORLD GOV** found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**
+Eireena: **"This research would be incredibly dangerous in the hands of someone willing to exploit others...if the **WORLD GOV** found out about it, they wouldn't be using their military just to *intimidate* us into giving them more *food*."**

 Asoka suddenly remembers -- the snarls, the screams, the smell of freshly baked bread...

 Asoka looks up to see everyone patiently waiting for them to recover from the flashback.

-Eireena turns to Asoka, gentle but grim.
+Eireena places a hand on Asoka's shoulder, gentle but grim.

 Eireena: **"Like I said before, if you want to live a quiet life in hiding, you can have that here at Green Haven Clarksville."**

 ### Page 11

-Eireena: **"But with an outfit made of cuttlefish skin, you're protected from both the **WORLD GOV** *and* the harsh surface environment, even the Red Zone.
+Eireena: **"But with an outfit made of cuttlefish skin, you're protected from both the **WORLD GOV** *and* any surface environment on this planet, even the Red Zone.
 The one who wears this outfit will be the most anonymous, the most free, and the only one who has *any* chance of delivering an offer of alliance to these people in the Amazon."**

-Eireena: **"If you choose to go, we will get you on the Peacekeeper ship traveling to the Amazon, and the Biononymous will trust you with our collective voice."**
+Eireena: **"If you accept this outfit, the High Council begs you to also accept this diplomatic mission.
+In return, we will provide you with everything you need to travel to the Amazon, and the Biononymous will trust you with our collective voice."**

 *--end flashback--*

 We're back in the double-layered hull of the amphibious warship.
-Asoka kneels, staring down at their satchel of food, lost in thought.
+Asoka kneels, staring down at the food spilling out of their invisible satchel, lost in thought.

 Iri: *"Soka?"*

 Asoka: *"Hmm?"*

-Iri: *"It's the location where they expect to find the naked humans in the Amazon!
+Iri: *"I'm on the bridge, they're discussing the location where they expect to find the naked humans in the Amazon!
 Put up your face veil!"*

 ### Page 12

 Asoka pulls the fabric back across their face, and sees the world through Iri's eyes.
 Up on the command deck, a large **INFO-SPHERE** displays a map of the Americas, a glowing blue line tracing a the ship's path down the eastern coast of North America.
 At the latitude of Gainesville, Florida, the line becomes a tiny glowing dock landing ship made of light.
-A blue dotted line extends south from the tiny glowing ship of light, swerving east to avoid the flooded remains of the Bahamas, the Turks and Caicos Islands, Haiti, the Dominican Republic, Puerto Rico, and the western most curve of the Caribbean Islands, to then hug the coasts of Venezuela, Guyana, Suriname, French Guiana, and finally, the Amapá state of Brazil, bordered to the southeast by a great river delta -- there the dotted line curved intimately into the continent, curling up the Amazon River until the dotted line terminated in a second, more ghostly little ship made of light, nearly halfway across the continent to the Pacific coast.
-This little ship of light sprouts a little dark brown line that shoots almost exactly north for a seemingly tiny distance, then this little brown line terminates in a blinking, glowing 'X'.
+A blue dotted line extends south from the tiny glowing ship of light, swerving east to avoid the flooded remains of the Bahamas, the Turks and Caicos Islands, Haiti, the Dominican Republic, Puerto Rico, and the western most curve of the Caribbean Islands, to then hug the coasts of Venezuela, Guyana, Suriname, French Guiana, and finally, the Amapá state of Brazil, bordered to the southeast by a great river delta -- there the dotted line curves intimately inland, wiggling up the Amazon River until it terminates in a second, more ghostly little ship made of light, nearly halfway across the continent to the Pacific coast.
+This little ship of light sprouts a dark brown line that shoots almost exactly north for a seemingly tiny distance, then terminates in a blinking, glowing 'X'.

 Asoka: **"So.
 That's where we're going."**